To put it in standard interview format,

 PS: Please go to this repo for instructions on how to run this yourself.
 Things feel a lot more real if you actually run these yourself!

-1. If you change source ip, it’s equivalent to connecting from a different machine, so there’s not much to test out there.
+, it’s equivalent to connecting from a different machine, so there’s not much to test out there. - If you change

 These are situations where different clients connect to the same server.